 Many think Ritalin is safe, or mild, because so many children use it.
 However, the government classifies the psychoactive drug with cocaine and morphine because it's highly addictive.

-FDA “Black Box” Warning Label
+FDA: “Black Box” Warning

 The Food and Drug Administration (FDA) requires the following “black box” warning on all methylphenidate drugs, including Ritalin, which means that medical studies indicate Ritalin carries a significant risk of serious, or even life-threatening, adverse effects.

 Attention deficit disorder

-How Ritalin Works
+How Does Ritalin Work?

 Do Not Use If